misterrodg/VidMapper/README.md

 The VOR object must contain the following sections, whether or not they contain data:

 - `id`: The identifier for the VOR.
-- `innerOnly`: A boolean value that tells the script to print only the inner circle for the VOR.
+- `inner_only`: A boolean value that tells the script to print only the inner circle for the VOR.
 Useful for VORs at airports.

 ## Drawing the Facility